Mattlister/designandconquer/README.md

   a difference from the moment I added the background image.
 Nothing else but that image changed everything.
 I could then layer over the top of it and add my original plan.
 I was able to build from the bottom up and show something more with imagery.

-* Full Screen Design
+* Full Screen Design - Displays great, really happy with the results and it's responsness.
+Splits as it should when minimised.

 <p align="center">
   <img width="400" height="400" src="/assets/wireframes/Newfswireframe.png">
 </p>

-* Ipad Design
+* Ipad Design - Again, looks great.
+Fit's the tablets great and displays as I wanted it too.

 <p align="center">
   <img width="400" height="400" src="/assets/wireframes/ipadnewwf.png">
 </p>

-* Mobile Design
+* Mobile Design - The only slight issue which I wasn't able to rectify no matter how many screen changes I made was the smaller pixel sized screen when the images were more centralised and so the skier character wasn't as visible.
+He is meant to be slightly seen on all devices with the images slighlty pulled to the left so he's displayed.

 <p align="center">
   <img width="300" height="350" src="/assets/wireframes/mobwireframe.png">